singnet/das-toolbox/gatekeeper/README.md

 # Reserve a new available port
 python cli/src/main.py port reserve

+# Reserve a new range of ports
+python cli/src/main.py port reserve --range 80

 # Release a port that is no longer in use
 python cli/src/main.py port release --port 8080

+# Release a range of ports that is no longer in use
+python cli/src/main.py port release --range 8000:8080

 # View the port usage history
 python cli/src/main.py port history